 Once they’ve assessed your financial situation, they can oversee the process of getting your debts discharged, whether it be through a consumer proposal or outright bankruptcy.

-Credit rights and debt collection often relate to the topics of real estate, foreclosures, and corporate restructuring.
-If you get yourself involved in any nasty bankruptcy litigation, it’s important to speak to financial institutions first, to see what your options are.
-If they are not working with you, you should speak with a law firm.
+Credit rights and debt collection often relate to real estate, foreclosures, and corporate restructuring.
+If you get involved in any nasty bankruptcy litigation, it is crucial to speak to financial institutions first to understand your options.
+If they are not working with you, you should talk with a law firm.

 What Are Your Rights as a Debtor in Canada?